Student Clubs & Organizations

 The goal and responsibility of the Theatre Students Association is, in essence, to represent the interests of Theatre Students.
 We try to encourage and coordinate services and activities which will enhance the University experience for students in the department, as well as the York University community as a whole.

 Our club fosters a sense of community within the department by encouraging the continuous interchange of ideas and mutual support among the department, staff and students of all departments as well as any other relevant parties.
 All members safeguard and uphold the rights of individual students regardless of political affiliation, gender, culture, ethnicity, sexual orientation, religion, class, age, or physical ability.
 We want to bridge the gap between years and streams, and encourage community gatherings and activities such as, for example, T.S.A.
-Nights @ the Ab and Cabaret.
+Nights @ the Ab and Coffee Houses.

 UNITY @ York